How does a digital twin work?

 Increasingly, products, equipment, factories, buildings, and cities are no longer merely things in the physical world – they have accurate virtual counterparts.
 Even people have digital twins.
 We will experience the next iteration of the internet – and the connectedness of systems, devices, people – in the metaverse via real-time 3D.

-The metaverse is unlocking a new economy with countless opportunities for immersive experiences in cross-digital and hybrid reality spaces, whether it’s to manage facility updates or customize a vehicle purchase.
+The metaverse is unlocking a new economy with countless opportunities - such as 3D marketing - for immersive experiences in cross-digital and hybrid reality spaces, whether it’s to manage facility updates or customize a vehicle purchase.

 Digital twins in the real world